 - In 1999, Wright was the target of an attempted recall led by Doris Hill and 99 others.
 The recall failed to qualify for the ballot.

 - LEGISLATIVE PUNISHMENT: Senator Wright was on a voluntary paid leave of absence from the State Senate between February 25, 2014 and September March 28, 2014.
 Senators Ron Calderon, Rod Wright, and Leland Yee were placed on involuntary paid suspension by the State Senate on March 28, 2014.
-Wright remained on suspension until his term in office ended on September 22, 2014.
+Wright remained on suspension until his resignation on September 22nd.